TomasTillmann/ElevatorSystemSimulation/README.md

     * This would in real life correspond for example to a button being pressed

 ### Planned Action
-* Represents what the current elevator system (algorithm) chosed to do after this request happens
+* Represents what the current elevator system (algorithm) chosed to do after this specific request happened
 * In the screenshot, after someone pressing button at floor 2, current algorithm, which is SCAN, decided to plan elevator with Id 2 to floor 2

 ## Left upper corner